Chart Color Schemes

 Belmore - Belfield displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-As per the latest Census evaluation in Belmore-Belfield, 51.2% of dwellings were houses while 48.8% consisted of other types such as semi-detached homes, apartments, and others.
-This is compared to Sydney metropolitan areas which had 48.7% houses and 51.3% other dwellings.
-Home ownership in Belmore-Belfield was similar to Sydney metro at 29.3%, with the rest being mortgaged (30.0%) or rented (40.7%).
-The median monthly mortgage repayment in this area was $2,169, higher than the Sydney metro average of $2,167.
-The median weekly rent figure stood at $395 compared to Sydney's $390.
+The dwelling structure in Belmore-Belfield, as per the latest Census, consisted of 51.2% houses and 48.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metropolitan area had 48.7% houses and 51.3% other dwellings.
+Home ownership in Belmore-Belfield was at 29.3%, similar to the Sydney metro level.
+The remaining dwellings were either mortgaged (30.0%) or rented (40.7%).
+The median monthly mortgage repayment in the area was $2,169, higher than the Sydney metro average of $2,167.
+The median weekly rent figure was recorded at $395, compared to Sydney metro's $390.
 Nationally, Belmore-Belfield's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing